-Objective: Provide knowledge to the students the basic principles to analytical

-This course deals with the principles and techniques of quantitative analysis and instrumental analysis.
+Objective: Provide knowledge to the students the basic principles to analytical chemistry and wet application analytical techniques and tools in identifying and determining the content of a substance in qualitative and quantitative analysis and instrumental analysis.
 The students will learn the basic tools and operations of analytical chemistry, data handling and statistical analysis.
 The topic also covers guidelines of good laboratory practice (GLP) to assure validation of analyses (QA).
 General concepts of chemical equilibrium, acid base titrations and equilibria, complexometric titrations, gravimetric analysis and precipitation titrations and redox titrations will be covered in this course.
 This course is divided into 4 sections.